ProxeusApp/node-proof-of-existence/README.md

 ## Usage

-We suggest to start it using docker.
+It is recommended to start it using docker.

-Our latest image is available at `proxeus/node-proof-of-existence:latest`
+The latest image is available at `proxeus/node-proof-of-existence:latest`

 See the configuration paragraph for more information on what environments variables can be overridden